sagerpascal/rl-bootcamp-hackathon/docs/index.md

 - My final presentation: [Presentation](/rl-bootcamp-hackathon/presentation)

 # About this Page
 In my master studies I am taking the course EVA-MI_Lab.
 In this course we learn the basics and also some advanced concepts about Reinforcment Learning.
 Instead of an exam, we get graded by the results of a three-day hackathon.
-We are then graded based on this hackathon.
 I have documented my results on this page.
-Since the focus was mainly on implementation, I could only put the minimal amount of effort into this page.
+Since the focus was mainly on the implementation, I could only put the minimal amount of effort into this page.
 So sorry for any design issues or spelling mistakes :).

 # About the Author